 Fair Clemence, after I had been enlightened by your dear Charles, he told me how his seed would be defrauded . . .

-The heaven of Venus, let it be said at once, is an anticlimax.
-Although studded with many references to love of all sorts—beginning with the seductive and promising “folle amore” of Paradiso 8.2—the heaven is in fact devoted to . . . civic life and politics.
+However, although studded with many references to love of all sorts — beginning with the seductive and promising “folle amore” of Paradiso 8.2 — the heaven of Venus is in fact devoted to civic life and politics.

 Charles Martel (1271-1294) discusses his family, the French house of Anjou, and refers to his brother, Robert of Anjou, King of Naples (1277-1343), in Paradiso 8.76.
 This is the very Re Roberto of whose Neapolitan court both Petrarca and Boccaccio make complimentary mention.
 Petrarch calls King Robert the “only ornament of our age” — “unicum seculi nostri decus” — in Familiarium rerum libri 1.2.9.
 But in Paradiso 8 Charles, whom we will call Carlo along with Dante, is not complimentary, accusing his brother of miserliness.

 The observation that King Robert’s “natura . . . di larga parca discese” (his nature descended from generous ancestors [Par.
 8.82-83]) prompts the question posed in Paradiso 8.93: “Com’esser può, di dolce seme, amaro?”
 “How can a bitter fruit come from a sweet seed?).
 Carlo’s reply is another question, but it is rhetorical, intended to lead the pilgrim through dialectical reasoning to an understanding of the need for differentiation:

 Ond’elli ancora: «Or di’: sarebbe il peggio per l’omo in terra, se non fosse cive?» «Sì», rispuos’io; «e qui ragion non cheggio».
 (Par.
 8.115-17)